Special Ops 1.5: The Himmat Story: Reception

-Archika Khurana writing for The Times of India commented "Kay Kay Menon’s Himmat Singh leaves a lasting impression as a RAW agent" rating 3 out of 5 stars.
+Archika Khurana writing for The Times of India commented "Kay Kay Menon’s Himmat Singh leaves a lasting impression as a R&AW agent" rating 3 out of 5 stars.

 Manik Sharma writing for Firstpost noted, "It is understandable that Special Ops 1.5 is a detour to make Himmat Singh more personable, instead of the maverick he was shown in the first season, but the story is too disjointed to pull this narrative heist off."

 Udita Jhunjhunwala writing for Scroll noted that Special Ops 1.5 feels like an appetiser and a palate cleanser while we wait for the main course, because there's clearly more to come from Neeraj Pandey, Menon, Himmat Singh and his special ops team.

 Bhavna Agarwal from Bollywood Bubble commented "Neeraj Pandey's approach to the story with his lenses and storyline is the strength of the prequel backed by a fluid screenplay.
 Kay Kay Menon returns as Himmat Singh along with Aftab Shivdasani and Vinay Pathak in pivotal roles."

 Prateek Sur of Outlook India rated it 3.5 out of 5 and wrote in a positive review, "Special Ops 1.5' is just as sharp, tight, engrossing, and exhilarating as the original.
 The makers have strewn subtle touches of humour throughout the show with the dialogues and one-liners being so refreshing.
 They serve as a wonderful counterpoint to the ongoing heavy-duty spy work".